 Working in what were often shocking conditions and with little or no medical equipment, volunteer nurses from all walks of life had to tend to the injured, assist with amputations and sit with the dying in their final hours.
-At major engagements such as the Battle of the Somme, where there were thousands of casualties, nurses had to enter the battlefield to rescue injured soldiers and get them to a field hospital.
+At main battles such as the Somme, where there were literally thousands of casualties, nurses often had to enter the arena of war to rescue injured soldiers and get them to a field hospital.
 Makeshift ambulances were driven by women into impossible terrain, and lifesaving procedures were often carried out in appalling conditions.
 But it was not just in the field hospitals where women were involved.